 - Add all of the powdered sugar, almond flour, and a SMALL amount of purple food coloring to the meringue.
 I like to use a cake tester or knife, get a bit of purple food coloring on it, and scrape it into the meringue.
 The purple offsets the yellow color from the almond flour, making your batter white.Gently fold the macaron batter, often scraping the sides and bottom of the bowl.
 Continue folding, adding more purple food coloring as needed.

 - Fold the batter until it reaches a thick, glossy consistency and flows off the rubber spatula into ribbons.
 To test if it is ready, allow the batter to flow off the spatula and into the batter.
 If the ribbons do not melt into the rest of the batter after 30 seconds, continue folding.
 Be careful not to over mix.
-When it passes this test, transfer a little more than 3/4 of the batter to your medium piping bag, and the remaining to your small piping bag.
+When it passes this test, transfer the batter to your piping bag.

-- With your medium piping bag, pipe round shells onto your silicone mats/parchment paper, using the round macaron template as a guide.
+- With your medium piping bag, pipe 24 round shells onto your silicone mats/parchment paper, using the round macaron template as a guide.
+You should have some batter leftover for the ears.
 Tap the trays against the counter a few times to get rid of air bubbles.
 If there are bubbles on the surface, you can use a toothpick or cookie scribe to pop them.
 Popping the air bubbles helps stop them from cracking when being baked.

-- Once you get rid of as many air bubbles as possible, you will now pipe the ears with the smaller tipped bag.
-You can pipe ears on half of the macaron shells or all of them—it is your preference.
-Using the small piping bag, pipe a small circle on the top left of on of the shells to make one of the ears.
+- Once you get rid of as many air bubbles as possible, you will now pipe the ears on half of the shells, since the backs do not need ears.
+On 12 of the shells, pipe a small circle on the top left of on of the shells to make one of the ears.
 Repeat on the top right side for the other ear.

 - Allow the macarons to sit out at room temperature to dry for at least one hour.
 They will be ready to bake once the surface of the macaron is matte and dry to the touch.
 If it is a really humid day, it can sometimes take 2 hours for them to dry.